-In the Master of Science in management program with a criminal justice specialization at University of Maryland Global Campus, you'll obtain advanced knowledge of crime prevention, law enforcement, investigative forensics, and crisis management as well as strong skills in business management.
+In the Master of Science in management's criminal justice management specialization, you'll obtain advanced knowledge of crime prevention, law enforcement, investigative forensics, and crisis management—as well as strong skills in business management.
 This specialization can help you learn to effectively manage large teams, departments, and bureaus across the criminal justice profession.

 About the Management Master's Degree with Criminal Justice Management Specialization